raphink/Augeas-book/en/02-getting-started/01-chapter2.markdown

 # Getting Started #

-While Augeas is a C library with bindings, it also provides a command-line tool called augtool, which we will be using in the following examples.
+While Augeas is a C library with bindings, it also provides a command-line tool called `augtool`, which we will be using in the following examples.
 In chapter 4, we will see how to use the API and bindings directly.

 ## Parsing your System Configuration Files ##

 The first thing you might want to do is to see how Augeas sees your system configuration files.
-Fire up augtool:
+Fire up `augtool`:

 	$ augtool